CommunitySolidServer/CommunitySolidServer/config/app/README.md

 Options related to the server startup.

-## Base

-This is the entry point to the main server setup.

-* *default*: The main application.
-This should only be changed/replaced if you want to start from a different kind of class.

 ## Init

 Contains a list of initializer that need to be run when starting the server.